himito/tutorial-adonisjs/README.md

 ## Database

 The app uses SQLite by default.
-The database file is stored at:
+The local database file is stored at:

 ```txt
 tmp/db.sqlite3